AnyBlok/AnyBlok/doc/README.rst

 ------------------------

 If you create 2 models with the same declaration position, the same name, then the second model subclass the first model.
-And the two models will be merge to get the real model
+And the two models will be merged to get the real model

 **worker_position_blok.worker**::